misaalanshori/misaalanshori.github.io/data/blog/posts/001-nextjs-github-pages-actions.pinned.md

 ## So how did I do it?
 Using NextJS we can have the webpage render ReactJS on the server, and continue getting rendered after it gets to the client browser.
 NextJS also has a way to export the site and generate static HTML pages with pre-rendered ReactJS.
 So combining these NextJS features with Github Actions, we can make a [workflow](https://github.com/misaalanshori/misaalanshori.github.io/blob/main/.github/workflows/publish.yml) that builds the entire website every couple hours (or even multiple times an hour) and pushes it into a separate gh-pages branch that will then get served via Github Pages.

+## What about this blog?
+These blog posts are actually just markdown files in the source code.
+But these [aren't just regular markdown files](https://github.com/misaalanshori/misaalanshori.github.io/blob/main/data/blog/posts/001-nextjs-github-pages-actions.pinned.md), they are a "custom" format I made where the file is actually split into 2 parts, the first is the metadata which include things like the title, writer, publised date and other data that I haven't actually implemented into the website yet, and the second part is the actual contents, which is the contents of the post.
+These files are then read by NextJS using getStaticPaths and getStaticProps to be rendered as static HTML pages.

 ## Final thoughts
 This is obviously not even close to the first attempt of doing this.
 Many people have done it before, even before Github Actions and using something like Jenkins CI for example.
 But I wanted to try it myself because I have been trying to figure out how to host a dynamic website for free (without using the sketchy free hosting out there).
 Also since this is just a regular NextJS project, it would be very easy to migrate to my own web hosting somewhere else if/when Github decides that these services shouldn't be free or if I want to monetize the website.